Madhan961/Financial-Risk-Prediction-using-IBM-Auto-AI/README.md

 ### Create Watson Studio Project
 A project is how you organize your resources to achieve a particular goal.

 To Know more about the Watson studio project please click [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/projects.html?audience=wdp&context=wdp)

+• Launch the Watson Studio dashbo